PoPGRI/Race/raceDoc22.md

 ## File Structure

 What you will submit is a single zip file named **controller.zip** that contains all your code.
-The entry must be in the top level named **main.py**, and must be able to be executed with one single command (E.g. `python3 main.py`) without additional arguments.
+The entry must be in the top level named **user_controller_file.py**, and it must be able to be executed with one single command (`python3 agent_wrapper.py ego_vehicle`) without additional arguments as is listed in the instructions.
 If you install any python package(E.g. `python3 -m pip install XXX`) in our docker image, you must list that in **requirement.txt**; if you install any apt packages in our docker image(E.g. `sudo apt install XXX`), you must list that in **apt.txt**.

 The file structure should be: